sensei-hacker/inavwiki/Supported-boards.md

 These boards come from companies that support INAV development.
 Buying one of these boards you make your small contribution for improving INAV as well.

-Also these boards are tested by INAV development team and usually flown on daily basis.
+Also these boards are tested by INAV development team and usually flown on a daily basis.

 | Board name                | CPU Family | Target name(s)            | GPS  | Compass | Barometer      | Telemetry | RX                             | Blackbox             |
 |---------------------------|:----------:|:-------------------------:|:----:|:-------:|:--------------:|:---------:|:------------------------------:|:--------------------:|